welteki/docs.actuated.dev/docs/faq.md

 * Buy a Mac Mini M1, host it in your office or a co-lo with Asahi Linux installed.
 That's a one-time cost and will last for several years.
 * Or you could rent an AWS a1.metal by the hour from AWS with very little up front cost, and pay for the time you use it.

-In both cases, we're not talking about a significant amount of money, *however we are sometimes asked about whether Actuated Hosts need to be running 24/7*.
+In both cases, we're not talking about a significant amount of money, *however we are sometimes asked about whether Actuated Servers need to be running 24/7*.

 The answer if that it's a trade-off between cost and convenience.
 We recommend running them continually, however you can turn them off when you're not using them if you think it is worth your time to do so.

 If you only needed to run ARM builds from 9-5pm, you could absolutely delete the VM and re-create it with a cron job, just make sure you restore the required files from the original registration of the agent.
+You may also be able to "suspend" or "hibernate" the host at a reduced cost, this depends on the hosting provider.
 Feel free to reach out to us if you need help with this.

 ## Is there GPU support?

 We are [currently exploring](https://twitter.com/alexellisuk/status/1594368789864501254?s=20&t=VwSXsR_yeC0hlU7wdFF4Mg) dedicating a GPU to a build.
-So if an actuated host had 4x GPUs, you could run 4x GPU-based builds on that host at once, each with one GPU, or two jobs with 2x GPUS or one job with 4x GPUs.
+So if an Actuated Server had 4x GPUs, you could run 4x GPU-based builds on that host at once, each with one GPU, or two jobs with 2x GPUS or one job with 4x GPUs.
 Let us know if this is something you need when you get in touch with us.

 ## Is Windows or MacOS supported?